charvoa/RATPToiletsMap/README.md

 - I chose to keep simplicity for accessing data, that's  why ViewModels have direct access to the network manager.
 Adding a layer above the network manager (e.g. ToiletteManager) could simplify handling offline access.
 - Design has not been my main focus, while making sure every data was easily readable by anyone, it could be improved.
 - Filters are only filtering local data for now, so this could be discussed.
 Do we want that behavior or do we want to make a new request every time a filtering is being done ?
+- Unit Tests are basics, but ensure that parsing of data, and model are working as expected.